biosails/pheniqs/docs/configuration.md

 * **PU**, following the [convention established by GATK](https://software.broadinstitute.org/gatk/guide/article?id=6472), defaults to `flowcell id`:`flowcell lane number`: `barcode`.
 If `flowcell id` or `flowcell lane number` are not specified they are omitted along with their trailing `:`.
 If explicitly declared **PU** must be unique within the `codec` dictionary.
 * **PL**, as defined in the SAM specification, is one of *CAPILLARY*, *LS454*, *ILLUMINA*, *SOLID*, *HELICOS*, *IONTORRENT*, *ONT*, *PACBIO*.

-## Contextual `output` directives
-The `output` attribute can be declared in the root of the instruction, in the `multiplex` decoder directive or in each of the individual `multiplex` decoder class directives.
-As always, attributes declared lower in the hierarchy override attributes declared upstream.
-When interleaving reads from multiple read groups into the same output it is sufficient, and less verbose, to declare the output attribute upstream.
-When splitting reads from different read groups to different output files you declare the `output` attribute individually for the read group.
-You may also mix-and-match the two styles.
-A corresponding [@RG header tag](glossary#rg_header_tag) will be added to the header of an output file if at least one segment of reads tagged with that read group are written to it.

 ## The `molecular` directive

 The `molecular` directive can be used to declare either a single decoder or an array containing multiple decoders.
 When decoding molecular barcodes Pheniqs will write the nucleotide barcode sequence to the [RX](glossary#rx_auxiliary_tag) SAM auxiliary tag and the corresponding Phred encoded quality sequence to the [OX](glossary#ox_auxiliary_tag) tag.
 A molecular identifier is written to the [MI](glossary#mi_auxiliary_tag) tag.

 If error correction is applied to the barcode the raw, uncorrected, nucleotide, and quality sequences are written to the [QX](glossary#qx_auxiliary_tag) and [BZ](glossary#bz_auxiliary_tag) tags and the decoding error probability to the [XM](glossary#xm_auxiliary_tag) tag.